computerphile1/computerphile1/README.md

 ### Hi there, I'm Venkatesh Kattamuri - aka [computerphile][website] 👋

-## I'm a Student, Blogger, Developer, and Programmer!
+## I'm a Software Engineer, Blogger, and Developer!
 - 🔭 I’m currently working on a blog [COMPUTERPHILE][website]!
 - 🌱 I’m currently learning
-- 🥅 2020 Goals: Work in a MNC
+- 🥅 2022 Goals: Go to .... ah!!
 - ⚡ Fun fact: I love to read facts about Maths and Science

 ### Connect with me: